ihmeuw/vivarium_inputs/docs/gbd_ms_functions.rst

 get_disability_weight
 ---------------------
-Purpose -- Returns disability weights for a given modelable entity id

-Functionality -- Uses CEAM's get_healthstate_id auxiliary function and then pulls disability weights from csvs created by central comp

 Assumptions -- None

 Questions -- How can IHME create a more systematic way for access this data?
 The current way (looking in one csv prepared by central comp and then checking another if the draws are not in the first csv) is pretty disorganized.
 Since many disability weights are going to be updated in 2016, these files may move.
 I would propose that we ask central comp to store the disability weights in the database.